zeromq/netmq/docs/actor.md

     }

-Where you would communicate with this Actor code using something like this (again this could be any commands you want, this example just shows how to debit/credit an Account).
+Where you would communicate with this <code>Actor</code> code using something like this (again this could be any commands you want, this example just shows how to debit/credit an <code>Account</code>).

     using System;
     using System.Collections.Generic;